 Creation of the FDA’s Pediatric Subcommittee of the Oncologic Drugs Advisory Committee: This will be a permanent public forum through which the agency will discuss and improve therapies for children with cancer.

 Secretary of Health and Human Services required public meeting for pediatric rare diseases: At least one public meeting a year is now required for focus on encouraging and accelerating the development of new therapies for all pediatric rare diseases, including childhood cancers.
 (Including a strategic plan as a result of the meeting.)

 Thank you to the St. Baldrick’s families and volunteers who played an important role in the passage of this bill by joining with other advocates from across the country during Childhood Cancer Action Days, and for those serving from home as “virtual advocates,” sending hundreds of messages to Congressional offices.

 While much has been accomplished, our work is not done.
-Join the St. Baldrick’s advocacy action network, Speak Up for Kids’ Cancer, to be informed of important childhood cancer issues and receive alerts when your help is needed the most.
+Join the St. Baldrick’s advocacy action network, Speak Up for Kids’ Cancer, to stay informed and receive alerts when your help is needed the most.

 Read more on our St. Baldrick’s blog: